What Is a Risk Management Plan? Action Steps & Examples to Get You Started

 Now that you have your list of risks and your responses planned out, it’s time to document.

 Clearly lay out each risk and your response strategy.
 Make sure you include who is responsible for enacting the response plan.
 You’ll also want to document how you will gauge the success of your risk mitigation strategies and how you will communicate progress.
-Ensure that whoever is responsible for tracking the outlined risks knows who to go to for each possible response.
+Ensure that whoever is responsible for tracking the outlined risks knows who to contact for each possible response.

 With your risk management plan put together, distribute it to each person involved in the project, even if they are not responsible for any of the risk responses.
 That way, everyone on the project knows who to go to if a risk does arise.